samarabbas/temporal-documentation-legacy/docs/11_search.md

 ## Introduction

-Cadence supports creating workflows with customized key-value pairs, updating the information within the workflow code, and then listing/searching workflows with a SQL-like query.
+Temporal supports creating workflows with customized key-value pairs, updating the information within the workflow code, and then listing/searching workflows with a SQL-like query.
 For example, you can create workflows with keys `city` and `age`, then search all workflows with `city = seattle and age > 22`.

 Also note that normal workflow properties like start time and workflow type can be queried as well.
 For example, the following query could be specified when [listing workflows from the CLI](08_cli#list-closed-or-open-workflow-executions) or using the list APIs ([Go](https://godoc.org/go.uber.org/cadence/client#Client), [Java](https://static.javadoc.io/com.uber.cadence/cadence-client/2.6.0/com/uber/cadence/WorkflowService.Iface.html#ListWorkflowExecutions-com.uber.cadence.ListWorkflowExecutionsRequest-)):